yuchenshi/senko/README.md

 [**Online Demo**](https://senko-hanabi.web.app)

-The front-end uses TypeScript, Stylus, Mithril, Rxjs, and Material Design.
+The frontend uses TypeScript, Stylus, Mithril, Rxjs, and Material Design.

 The backend features a serverless design using Firestore as the database, with game rules validated entirely with Firebase Security Rules.